 Using Credit Card Factoring for Business Funding

-That may be a good way to get a cash injection when sales and incomes are low or if your business is new and not well established, so the bank may be reluctant to extend you a loan.
-The downside is very high interest rates, probably higher than in the bank, but that is the price of easily obtained resources.
+That may be a good way to get a cash injection when sales and income are low or if your business is new and not well established, so the bank may be reluctant to extend you a loan.
+The downside is having very high interest rates, probably higher than in the bank, but that is the price of easily obtained resources.

 Not So Legitimate Uses of Factoring

 A third option, and the worst, is using another’s account for extremely risky or even outright illegal transactions.
 Besides, even if sharing an account may be thought of as logical, for example, in the case of two small businesses that share the same space, it is still not allowed.
-Remember that the accounts are made and approved for a specific business, and the way it receives payments is strictly regulated.
+Remember that the accounts are made and approved for a specific type of business, and the way it receives payments is strictly regulated.

 Signs that someone wants to use your merchant account for nefarious ends are not that hard to spot.
-That person will most likely come to you complaining, for example, about the low credit rating of his business in a bank, limited credit card processing on their own account, or that the sales volume is too small.
-That may even come from a friend or a close colleague.
+That person will most likely come to you complaining, for example, about the low credit rating of their business in a bank, limited credit card processing on their own account, or that the sales volume is too small.
+This may even come from a friend or a close colleague.

-Whatever the case, you should reject the proposal outright, and point them back to the bank or a credit card processing company.
+Whatever the case, you should reject the proposal outright and point them back to the bank or a credit card processing company.
 Also, if what they tell you is true, and it isn’t more often than not, you can be sure the bank had good reasons for turning them down for a loan.
 With so many credit card processing companies on the market, it is no trouble for legitimate companies to find one willing to work with them and provide merchant services and credit card processing.

 Direct Financial Harm